Item Number: FP525

 Characteristics of German White Garlic

-German White garlic is known for its large bulbs and cloves.
+This garlic is known for its large bulbs and cloves.
 Typically, each bulb contains 4-6 large cloves, which are encased in white to off-white skins, contributing to its clean and appealing appearance.
 The cloves themselves are easy to peel, making them convenient for culinary use.

-One of the standout features of German White garlic is its strong, pungent flavor.
+One of the standout features of this garlic is its strong, pungent flavor.
 This variety offers a rich, spicy taste that is ideal for those who appreciate a bold garlic presence in their dishes.
 The robust flavor profile makes it a favorite among chefs and home cooks who seek to elevate their culinary creations with a pronounced garlic essence.

 Growing German White Garlic